 Step 4: Payment of the Exporter

-Once the money broker has identified appropriate importing and exporting business and the shipping terms are defined.
+Once the money broker has identified an appropriate importing and exporting business, the shipping terms are defined.
 Subsequently, the money broker pays the exporting business with the US-Dollar available in the United States.

 Step 5: Shipment and sale of goods

 Next, the goods are shipped to South America and received by the importer.
-The importer then sells the goods to its clients and receives local currency in return.
+The importer then sells the goods to its clients and receives local currency.